 The towering figure of post-civil war Ireland, of course, would be the enigmatic de Valera, who, once the guns had been set aside, decided it was best to work within the system.
-He left Sinn Féin, founded the Fianna Fail party and would be at the center of Irish political power for the next five decades, until his death at the age of 92 in 1975.
+He left Sinn Féin, founded the Fianna Fail party, and would be at the center of Irish political power for the next five decades, until his death at the age of 92 in 1975.
 De Valera rewrote the Irish constitution in 1937, which finally brought stability, though critical historians have long charged that this set Ireland on a decidedly conservative path.
 They point to the constitution’s infamous “within the home” clause referring to women, as well as the prominent social and educational role given to the Catholic Church.

 De Valera helped pass legislation that finally made Ireland a republic.
-The law officially went into effect April 18, 1949 – days before the 33rd anniversary of the Easter Rising.
+The law officially went into effect on April 18, 1949 – days before the 33rd anniversary of the Easter Rising.

 The question of partition never went away, and if violence had largely been set aside in the Republic of Ireland, it migrated North, flaring up into the infamous Troubles of the late 1960s.
-Thousands more would die until the late 1990s, when it seemed there was a real moment for a lasting peace.
-Again, there was controversy – particularly over the decision to grant Sinn Féin leader Gerry Adams a visa to visit the U.S. But overall, Irish America was much more unified, and played a key role in what would blossom into the Good Friday Agreement, signed on April 10, 1998.
+Thousands more would die until the late 1990s when it seemed there was a real moment for lasting peace.
+Again, there was controversy – particularly over the decision to grant Sinn Féin leader Gerry Adams a visa to visit the U.S. But overall, Irish America was much more unified and played a key role in what would blossom into the Good Friday Agreement, signed on April 10, 1998.
 Next year marks the 20th anniversary of that fragile – but, thus far, lasting – peace.